sagemath/sagenb/README.rst

-This is the standalone Sage Notebook.
+This is the standalone Sage Notebook - *retired*

+*the lifetime of web-based frontends is short, alas* *so long, and thanks for all the issues and PRs* *switch to e.g. jupyter - which is now the default web-based notebook for Sagemath*

 Most of the notebook does not depend on having Sage installed.
 Only a few miscellaneous functions are imported from Sage.
 We welcome help in